prabhav-thali/temp/faas.md

 	* _Ensure you have a private Docker registry setup to hold OpenFaas functions deployed by the OpenFaas Cloud pipeline._
 	* _Gitlab acount to host your OpenFaaS functions and appropriate Hooks to trigger the build._
-	* _An internal server to serve required binaries and Helm charts for the installation_
 	* _A DNS server as required by OpenFaas Cloud installation_

 	_Once all the required images have been built by preceding steps and init.yaml file has been created as per_ _ofc-bootstarp [instructions](https://github.com/openfaas-incubator/ofc-bootstrap#create-your-own-inityaml), you can start the deployment as follows:_